![]() |

 -

-Limited availability First Minute fares, specified train only, no refunds, no changes.
-There is no need to book months and months ahead, you'll often find cheap fares available even just days ahead.
-There is no 1st class on the Silesia, at least not in the Prague-Krakow portion.
+First Minute fares have limited availability at each price level, specified train only, no refunds, no changes.
+There's no need to book months ahead, you'll usually find cheap fares even just days ahead.
+There's no 1st class on the Silesia, at least not in the Prague-Krakow portion.

 -